An introduction to mobile development

 - For an extended comparison chart of mobile frameworks, please visit this link, this wiki page or this other one.

 What are the challenges for both, native and non-native apps?

 Programming mobile apps are harder than building desktop or web apps.
 The platform is very new and is getting more and more fragmented, which doesn’t help developers.

 For example, Android has hundreds of different devices in the market.
 Some of them have a 3.4’’ screen, others 7’’ or 10’’.
 Some of them run Android 2.1 and others run Android 4.3.
 Some of them have 3G, GPS and a 300dpi (dots per inch/pixel density), HD Ready or Full HD screen.
 The possible combinations are intimidating and the truth is that every single user expects that your app will work flawlessly on his device.

 Some important aspects to bear in mind are:

 - Deciding which tool/framework/approach to use is a critical decision that should be carefully thought out before starting any development work

 - Performance in old devices… the bar has to be set at some point.

 - Finding the right marketing approach and value for an app (freemium scheme or ads based).
 Some marketing strategies require a lot of customization in the code.
-Make sure to plan everything in advance.
+Make sure to plan everything.